choi8616/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 To fix the bug, there should be a change between the lines intializing `openParen` and `closeParen` values.
 I would create an another separate method that finds if there are more closing parantheses even after the initial one.
 I would use `int` values and `for loop` to traverse through the texts to find the location of the last closing parantheses thus it can keep the critical closing parantheses.
-Utilizing this method, I the code would probably be able to take multilples of closing parantheses into account.
+Utilizing this method, I think the code would probably be able to take multilples of closing parantheses into account.